kalxas/rasdaman/doc/main/08_dev-guide-cpp.rst

 ********************

 The following sections contain three examples of using the rasdaman API.
-Every example contains a code fragment including variable decla­rations and definitions, database open/close and transaction be­gin/commit statements.
+Every example contains a code fragment including variable declarations and definitions, database open/close and transaction begin/commit statements.
 The numbers at the beginning of the code lines are used as references in the explaining text.
 Code segments which are in more than one example are explained where they occur first.
 For more clarity,